Fibroid Treatment Options

 After Uterine Fibroid Embolization, you can return home the same day to begin your recovery.
 Most women are able to return to normal, daily activities in a short amount of time.
 During recovery, you may experience:

 - Vaginal discharge

 Some individuals, particularly those with large fibroids, may notice weight loss after UFE.
 Others may experience passing fibroids after UFE vaginally, which is most likely to occur with submucosal fibroids.
 Potentially, you may skip your first period after UFE, or even a couple periods.
 Or, you may menstruate sooner than usual.

 If, at any point, you are concerned that your healing is not going as expected, be sure to contact your medical provider immediately.
 You can rest assured that complications are a rare occurrence following a UFE procedure, but we encourage you to check in about your recovery.

-Hysterectomy, the surgical removal of the uterus, is another effective treatment for uterine fibroids.
-It is also the only one that guarantees fibroids will not return in the future.
+Hysterectomy is the the surgical removal of the uterus and is often the most treatment suggested for uterine fibroids.
 However, this major surgery has a number of drawbacks and long-term health considerations.
 When comparing your uterine fibroid treatment options, especially surgical vs non-surgical, it’s important to know what to expect after hysterectomy.

 Let’s start by covering the surgery itself, which usually lasts about one to two hours.
 You will be required to stay in the hospital afterwards for at least one day for close monitoring, since complications are possible.
 As with other major surgeries, these can include infection, excessive bleeding, an adverse reaction to general anesthesia, and blood clots.

 Beyond that, a full hysterectomy recovery generally takes quite a bit longer than recovery from other fibroid treatment options like UFE — typically six to eight weeks.
 During this time, you may have physical restrictions, such as no lifting for the first two weeks.
 Also, you will not be able to drive while taking prescription pain medications which are commonly prescribed after surgery.
 It is advised that you get plenty of rest during your hysterectomy recovery.